SpaceWarpDev/SpaceWarpDocs/README.md

 ---
 Disclaimer:

-I in no way condone what is happening in Ukraine, and the only reason I give Russian as my examples is that it's the launage that I grew up with.
+I in no way condone what is happening in Ukraine, and the only reason I give Russian as my examples is that it's the language that I grew up with.
 I learned English as a second language.
 I do not know a third language to give examples with.